Updated: May 9

-Returning to work after can be overwhelming, and despite the planning you did before you went on leave, Im sure your inbox will be overflowing, and your to-do list in your head will be as long as your arm.
+Returning to work after a break can be overwhelming, and despite the planning you did before you went on leave, I'm sure your inbox will be overflowing, and your to-do list in your head will be as long as your arm.

-In this blog, I thought I would remind you of some simple tips to help you transition smoothly back into work mode and help you start the year as you mean to go on.
+In this blog, I thought I would remind you of some simple tips to help you transition smoothly back into work mode.

 1. Adjust your expectations.
 It may be a little unrealistic to catch up on all of the communications and ongoing work in your first few days back, and this is completely okay.
 Try not to undo all that R&R by working like crazy.
 Sometimes slow and steady wins the race.

 2. Plan your days and prioritise.
 Don’t just sit down and get swallowed up by your email or waste time procrastinating on tasks that do not need your attention straight away.

 Get out your pad, and do an initial brain dump of all of the things on your mind.
 Review your email and your diary commitments for the month ( not just this week), and then make a plan of action.

 I would also advise you to cut your to-do list in half for the first couple of days, as things may take a little longer as you transition from holiday mode back into work mode.

 3. Try not to book any new meetings in the first couple of days.
 Use this time to plan, review and clear your email.

 If you do already have meetings booked in the diary, allow for some planning time to ensure the meeting is a productive use of your time.